rudrakshkapil/rudrakshkapil.github.io/_posts/projects/Web/2023-09-01-portfolio.md

 alt: "Screenshot of Personal Website"
 ---

-**Skills**: HTML, CSS, Bootstrap, Liquid, Jekyll, Hyde, GitHub, Markdown, XML, JSON, UI/UX.
+**Skills**: Frontend, Multi-Platform Web Dev., HTML, CSS, Javascript, Bootstrap, Liquid, Jekyll, Hyde, GitHub, Markdown, XML, JSON, UI/UX.

 **Description**: I created this website (the one you're on right now) to showcase my portfolio of research papers and projects.
 I taught myself web development and am always open to feedback, so please feel free to contact me with any suggestions.